petrstepanov/gnome-macos-remap/README.md

 ## How to uninstall
 Navigate into the program directory in Terminal and run `uninstall.sh`.

+## How to contribute
+Please run the `sh install.sh dev` command.
+This will create a symbolic link for autokey scripts from the repository into the autokey settings.
+Therefore it will be easy to add or modify AutoKey scripts and push the changes to the repoisitory.

 ## Rodmap
 Some hotkeys need to be implemented on the application-specific basis.
 However a [regexp-related issue](https://github.com/autokey/autokey/issues/161) in Autokey prevents doing it at the moment.
 More macOS hotkeys will be implemented once this issue is resolved.